miguelalarcos/quick-search-form/README.md

   ...
 ```

-Where the call to the template is:
+And the call to the template is:

 ```html
 {{> my_search initial=initial output='output2'}}